openLOWDIN/openLOWDIN_manual/readme.md

 ### Tips ###
-Check whitespace and empty lines
+Check whitespace and empty lines.
-Links to Sections in the Same Document requires full title header declared in the file
+Links to sections in the same Document require the full title header declared in the file.